bcgov/wqbench/vignettes/Developer-instructions.md

         “Salmonid”.
-      - If there is a row in the “missing-trophic-review” sheet that doesn’t have family or order, do one of two things: if the phylum/division is really small and the whole taxon can be assigned an ecological group and trophic group, do so.
-If not (e.g. Annelida, Arthropoda), just leave it blank - and rest assured that lower taxonomic entities have likely been assigned to the appropriate trophic group and ecological group.
+      - If there is a row in the “missing-trophic-review” sheet that doesn’t have family or order, do one of two things: if the phylum/division is really small and/or the whole taxon can be assigned an ecological group and trophic group, do so.
+If not (e.g. Annelida, Arthropoda), put `1` in the **exclude_from_db** column so that high-level taxon won’t appear for you to review again, but lower levels within that phylum/division will.
+It is also likely that lower taxonomic entities have been assigned to the appropriate trophic group and ecological group.
     - Once completed, this file should be saved in the `"completed"` subfolder in the review folder.
   - *species-coded-in-db-ref.csv*